 Disadvantages:

-You may need to apply additional coats, although given the fast application time this really isn’t an issue.
+You may need to apply additional coats, although given the fast application time, this really isn’t an issue.
+But whether it yellows over time is a question I have yet to answer.

 5- Clear Wax

-While I have given the impression that wax is not the best sealer for homemade chalk paint, it is not without its attributes.
+While I have already given the impression that wax is not the best sealer for homemade chalk paint, it is not without its attributes.

 Advantages:

-Plus, you can paint over the wax if you want to experiment with other colors.
+The remarkable lustrous sheen you get is durable and water-resistant, which few sealants can match.
+Plus, you can paint over the wax if you ever want to experiment with other colors.

 Disadvantages: